pallotron/pvmlab/README.md

     - OS installer ramdisks
     - disk images
 - Need to expose an gRPC API to provision/remove host reservations inside the `dhcplb` instance.
+- The `vm list` command should get the private IP of the clients by talking to `dhcplb`.

 ### Architectures
 Currently everythign is `aarch64`.